Frankfort, Kentucky: 20th century

 The Mayo–Underwood School, the successor to the Clinton Street High School, was a public school for African American students in Frankfort and operated from 1929 until 1964.
 The school was torn down as part of an urban renewal plan, and to make way for the Capital Plaza.

-The Capital Plaza was comprised the Capital Plaza Office Tower, the tallest building in the city, the Capital Plaza Hotel (formerly the Holiday Inn, Frankfort), and the Fountain Place Shoppes.
+The Capital Plaza comprised the Capital Plaza Office Tower, the tallest building in the city, the Capital Plaza Hotel (formerly the Holiday Inn, Frankfort), and the Fountain Place Shoppes.
 The Capital Plaza Office Tower opened in 1972 and became a visual landmark for the center of the city.
 By the early 2000s, maintenance of the concrete structures had been neglected and the plaza had fallen into disrepair, with sections of the plaza closed to pedestrian activity out of concerns for safety.
-In 2018 The Capital Plaza was demolished and a new state office building was constructed to take its place.
+In 2018 the Capital Plaza was demolished and a new state office building was constructed to take its place.
 The new building was named The Mayo-Underwood State Office Building to honor the namesake school that was razed for the sake of the original Capital Plaza.

 Frankfort grew considerably with state government in the 1960s.
 A modern addition to the State Office Building was completed in 1967.
 The original building was completed in the 1930s on the location of the former Kentucky State Penitentiary.
 Some of the stone from the old prison was used for the walls surrounding the office building.

 21st century

 Although there was some rapid economic and population growth in the 1960s, both tapered off in the 1980s and have remained fairly stable since that time.

 In August 2008, state government officials recommended demolition of the Capital Plaza Office Tower and redevelopment of the area over a period of years.
 Ten years later, the demolition of the office tower was completed on Sunday, March 11, 2018, and was televised by WKYT-TV on WKYT-DT2, as well as streamed live on Facebook.
 Demolition of the nearby convention center, which opened in 1972 and has hosted sporting events, concerts, and other local events, was completed in spring 2018.
 State officials replaced the outdated office tower with a smaller building called the Mayo–Underwood Building (2019), in order to create a more pedestrian-oriented scale at the complex, to encourage street activity.

 Frankfort is home to three distilleries including the Buffalo Trace Distillery (Kentucky Bourbon), Castle & Key Distillery (spirits), and Three Boys Farm Distillery (bourbon and whiskey).

-In 2018, thousands of teachers protested at the city in response to Senate Bill 151 having been passed on March 29, 2018.
+In 2018, thousands of teachers protested in the city in response to Senate Bill 151 having been passed on March 29, 2018.
 The bill was shortly overturned on December 13, 2018, by the Kentucky Supreme Court as unconstitutional, which prevented the bill from going into effect on January 1, 2019.